hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 connection if the XFR is?
 For the case when no transfer is required this could be unnecessary overhead.

+### Padding AXFR responses

+NOTE: Not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?
+We might need to include the capability for clients to accept 'empty' responses here for interoperability later on?

+QUESTIONS FOR US TO ANSWER:

+* How do most open source implementations split up AXFR responses?
+A fixed number of records per response or as many as they can fit in a TCP message length of 65535 bytes?
+(Note RFC5936 talks about supporting old clients that expect one record per response!).
+* Do they send records in a fixed or random order - would this allow anything about the zone contents to be inferred by watching different message sizes over time if they are not all padded to the same size

+The goal of padding AXFR responses would be two fold:

+* to obfuscate the actual size of the transferred zone to minimised information leakage about the entire contents of the zone.
+* to obfuscate the incremental changes to the zone between SOA updates to minimise information leakage about zone update activity and growth.

+Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyse the traffic size and timing to extract information.

+Note that deducing information about the the above from zone transfer sizes is dependant on whether and how the zone is DNSSEC signed, but this information can normally be obtained by directly querying the authoritative server.
+In the absence of DNSSEC deducing zone sizes from AXFRs is straight forward.

+A simplistic option, following the premise of the Block-Length Padding strategy recommended in [@RFC8467], would be to specify

+* a 'message size' to which each individual AXFR response would always be padded (with a maximum value of 65353 bytes) and
+* a compatible 'zone block size' for a zone to which the sum total of all the AXFR responses should be padded.
+This could equivalently be specified as a 'zone number of AXFR responses block size'.

+This second requirement is likely to require an implementation to create 'empty' AXFR responses in order to pad a zone to the zone block size.
+That is, AXFR responses that contain no RR's apart from the EDNS(0) option for padding.
+However, as will existing AXFR, the last message sent MUST contain the same SOA that was in the first message of the AXFR response series in order to signal the conclusion of the zone transfer.

+QUESTION FOR US: What do existing clients do if they receive 'empty' responses today?

+Observation of the zone transfers would then reveal only zone block size step changes in the total zone size (if the zone size changed sufficiently) obfuscating the smaller fluctuations.

+Choosing a message size of less than 65535 only really makes sense for small zones that can be transferred in a single response (in which case the zone block size can be set to the same value).
+Choosing a zone block size close to the current zone size would provide some protection with a minimal overhead.
+Choosing a zone block size much larger than the current zone size would provide increased protection but with increased overhead.

+As with any padding strategy the trade-off between increased bandwidth and processing due to the larger size and number of padded DNS messages and the corresponding gain in confidentiality must be carefully considered.

+Primary implementations SHOULD provide a configurable block-size based padding mechanism.
+Secondary implementations MUST be resilient to receiving padded AXFR responses including 'empty' AXFR response that contain only padding.

+As noted in [@RFC8467], the maximum message length, as dictated by the protocol, limits the space for EDNS(0) options.
+Since padding will reduce the message space available to other EDNS(0) options, the "Padding" option MUST be the last EDNS(0) option applied before a DNS message is sent.
+In particular for AXFR, that means that if the message is to be signed with, e.g., TSIG this must be done before the padding is applied.

+Recommendation of specific values for the block sizes described above are out of scope for this specification.
+More detailed considerations of the trade-off described above with regard to block sizes, size recommendations and also alternative proposals for AXFR padding are expected to be the subject of future work.

 ## IXoT mechanism

 The figure below provides an outline of the IXoT mechanism including NOTIFYs.